Foxfield Preserve Manager

 Foxfield Preserve Associate

 Bethany’s combination of knowledge and experience make her a valuable addition to the Foxfield Preserve.
-Bethany servers her community as an interfaith Spiritual Director and End-of-Life Midwife, helping to facilitate for other’s the intersection of conscious living and conscious dying.
+Bethany serves her community as an interfaith Spiritual Director and End-of-Life Midwife, helping to facilitate for others the intersection of conscious living and conscious dying.
 She is active in the death acceptance movement, inviting others to consider the dying process as an opening to become more present and loving, an occasion for profound healing, and an opportunity for participating fully in life.
 She is a Northeast Ohio Death Café hostess, member of Threshold Choir (a choral of woman who sing at the bedside of the dying), educator on conscious living and dying, and writer on final passing.
-She is honored to be able to further her sense of calling to this work at Foxfield Preserve, where she assists family members in purchasing plots, offering public presentations to community groups, and providing on-site support during interments.
+She is honored to be able to further her sense of calling to this work at Foxfield Preserve, where she provides on-site support during interments and offers public presentations to community groups.